crust87/Android-PrivacyActivity/README.md

 # Android-PrivacyActivity
 it's not library project!<br/>
-lock of application<br/>
-If set lock, call password activity when you back from home or screen of.
+If you set lock, call password activity when you back from home or screen of.<br/>
 See the code and mark your way. and....
 I don't think it work well on lollipop..

 if you want to use this one fix PrivacyActivity.java Line 74.